hueitan/snap.svg.zpd/README.md

 #### zoomThreshold

     array: min and max zoom level threshold [min, max] (default null)

 #### touch

     true or false: enable or disable touch support (default true)

+#### preventDefaultEvent

+    true or false: enable or disable call to preventDefault in events (default true) or an object with these values:
+        - `handleMouseOrTouchUp`: true or false: enable or disable call to preventDefault for this particular event (default true)
+        - `handleMouseOrTouchDown`: true or false: enable or disable call to preventDefault for this particular event (default true)
+        - `handleMouseMove`: true or false: enable or disable call to preventDefault for this particular event (default true)
+        - `handleMouseWheel`: true or false: enable or disable call to preventDefault for this particular event (default true)
+        - `handleTouchMove`: true or false: enable or disable call to preventDefault for this particular event (default true)

+    if defined as a boolean every value of the object will take the defined value

 ### More